head-first-kubernetes/head-first-kubernetes.github.io/index.md

 The selector instructs the deployment to find existing pods by looking for pods with specific labels.
 Why, you ask?
 Kubernetes always tries to rely on the actual state, not the state it saved in memory or on disk.
 It could keep a list of pods belonging to a specific deployment, but what if one of them disappears.
 Remember, pods will only live as long as they run on the same server.
 If a pod misbehaves, and Kubernetes decided to kill it for everyones safety, the pod won't we relocated, but the deployment will create a new pod.
 The same will happen if the Node crashes, or get's restarted to update it's Kubernetes version.

 In the template find the same structure as the deployment, but apiVersion and kind is implied in this case.
 The metadata declares the same labels as the matchLabels in the selector, and the spec is something you would write for a pod.
 This one is straight forward: we have a list of containers which this pod should run with a name and an image.
 We also declare a port, and optionally give it a name.
 We do not declare any resources yet, that's something for later.

 The deployment also declares a update `strategy`, but it's empty.
 It uses the default strategy (the other one is not worth mentioning) called `RollingUpdate`, with the default options.
 Let's demonstrate this.

+## Next Steps

+We hope you enjoyed this whirlwind tour of modern DevOps just as much as we enjoyed writing it.
+Too many books on this subject have too much theory, require you to get on AWS etc. We have tried to make it practical and approachable.

+If you like this, you might be pleased to know that we are working on a book that follows in the same principles as this tutorial.
+In addition to the material covered in this tutorial, the book will also contain chapters on:

+* Kubernetes Jobs
+* Realtime provisioning
+* Databases
+* Persistent storage
+* Etc.

+If you are interested in the book, please let us know and we will drop you an email when it is published.